The Financial Orbit

 Going from satellite to rocket and from rocket to spaceship is a long process that needs time.
 Going to the stars takes a very long time.
 However, there are shortcuts available to traverse the journey faster like wormholes in space that shorten the journey (wormholes are theoretical, but these shortcuts are not!).
 These shortcuts are the special tools used by the rich to become richer.

-The rich do not get richer by focussing on saving just income tax or working harder to make more money available in their cycle.
+The rich do not get richer by focusing on saving just income tax or working harder to make more money available in their cycle.
 Instead, they focus on removing other inefficiencies that remove money from their financial orbit.
 Three of these actions to remove these inefficiencies are as follows:

 Firstly, the rich limit consumption by fixing their lifestyle to a comfortable level and thereon being frugal.